FAQs

 Funeral Expenses

 Sounds like it should be, but it is not a legitimate tax write-off.
-Sorry… Read more
+Read more

-Sort and quick is no. Being a veteran does not equate to funeral expenses being required.
+No. Being a veteran does not equate to funeral expenses being covered.
 The exception of course is if you are killed in the line of duty while serving in the Armed Forces.

 This is another myth.
 Unfortunately, no. A death benefit of $255 is paid to a surviving spouse of dependent child.
 Social Security benefits for a living spouse or dependent child will vary upon individual situations.

-End of life services is one of our most important decisions we can make in our lives.
-And with these decisions, expenses are created.
-We offer packages that not only simplifies the process, helps pass additional savings to your family.
+End of life services are one of our most important decisions we can make in our lives.
+And with these decisions, expenses occur.
+We offer packages that not only simplify the process, but help to pass additional savings to your family.
 We have a general price list as a guide to help you make decisions.
-One caution is that there are a litany of other decisions that can increase the total price; such as obituaries, flowers, lunches.
-It is crucial to have a honest funeral home that does not try to give you the impression costs are low, only to find out at the time of death, items are added on.
-That is the old classic bait and switch.
-At O’Connell’s, we will give you a honest estimate by way of asking key questions.
+One caution is that there are a litany of other decisions that can increase the total price, such as obituaries, flowers, or lunches.
+It is crucial to have an honest funeral home that does not try to give you the impression costs are low, only to find out at the time of death, items are added on.
+At O’Connell’s, we will give you an honest estimate by way of asking key questions.

 Funeral Etiquette